-According to research from the U.S. Bureau of Labor Statistics (BLS), 1,008 fatalities occurred in the construction industry during 2018.
-Those statistics reveal that construction of buildings, heavy and civil engineering construction, and specialty trade construction had the most fatalities that year.
+According to research from the U.S. Bureau of Labor Statistics (BLS), 1,061 fatalities occurred in the construction industry during 2019.
+This is a 5% increase over 2018 and the most significant number of annual fatalities in the industry since 2007.

 About the Most Dangerous Construction Trades

-During 2017, statistics reveal that there were 45.2 fatalities for every 100,000 roofers.
-Falling, slipping, and tripping was the leading cause of fatal injury.
-Slipping from ladders, roofs, and scaffolding, or falls from lower levels, top the list of roofing injuries.
+Statistics reveal that there were 54 fatalities for every 100,000 roofers in 2019, the highest rate among construction trades.
+Falling, slipping, and tripping was the leading cause of injury.

-Transportation incidents are the leading cause of these injuries.
-Statistics further state that, for every 100,000 full-time engineers and equipment operators, there were approximately 12 deaths.
+Transportation incidents are the leading cause of injuries for equipment operators.
+Statistics further state that, for every 100,000 full-time operating engineers and equipment operators, there were approximately 12.8 deaths in 2019.